google-research-datasets/WebRED/README.md

 # WebRED - Web Relation Extraction Dataset

 A dataset for extracting relationships from a variety of text found on the World Wide Web.
-Text on the web has diverse surface forms including writing styles, complexity and grammar, and this dataset collects sentences from a variety of webpages and documents that represent a variety of those categories.
+Text on the web has diverse surface forms including writing styles, complexity and grammar.
+This dataset collects sentences from a variety of webpages and documents that represent a variety of those categories.
-This dataset consists of sentences whose entities are tagged as subject `SUBJ{...}` and object `OBJ{...}` which are connected by a relationship that the sentence might indicate.
+In each sentence, there will be a subject and object entities tagged with subject `SUBJ{...}` and object `OBJ{...}`, respectively.
+The two entities are either related by a relation from a set of pre-defined ones or has no relation.

 More information about the dataset can be found in [our paper](https://arxiv.org/abs/2102.09681).